kelsieflynn/automythserver/README.md

 Why would I put this personal info here?
 I know what many have told you, this is not a place for personal whatever.
-A) This is not the workplace.
+1. This is not the workplace.
-B) Even in the workplace you talk and know personal things about one another though visual observance before you talk.
+2. Even in the workplace you talk and know personal things about one another though visual observance before you talk.
-C) Many people just get uncomfortable with the idea because they like to pack their emotions in another compartment.
+3. Many people just get uncomfortable with the idea because they like to pack their emotions in another compartment.
-D) When you meet strangers in public humans generally are on their best behavior, in this environment its not the same.
+4. When you meet strangers in public humans generally are on their best behavior, in this environment its not the same.
-E) I and other people with personality issues such as Bi-polar don't intend to be "adverserial or abrasive", but generally I think I can say my crazy brothers and sisters may have higher expectations than others about interactions.
+5. I and other people with personality issues such as Bi-polar don't intend to be "adverserial or abrasive", but generally 	  6.
+I think I can safely say many have higher expectations than others about interactions, I am one.
-F) Just like a Autustic person can overload, other disorders have similar problems.
+7. Keep in mind, just like a Autustic person can overload at times, other disorders have similar problems with interactions.
-I think I've covered this good enough for now or else I'll write a book in the middle of a shell script.

 Other Warnings:
 My scripting skills I consider all my work previous computer science work before this was practice, as this was my first serious shell script project.